 Child's name Child's date of birth Class/form Name of medicine Strength of medicine How much (dose) to be given.
 For example: One tablet One 5ml spoonful At what time(s) the medication should be given Reason for medication Duration of medicine Please specify how long your child needs to take the medication for Are there any possible side effects that the school needs to know about?
-If yes, please list them I give permission for my son/daughter to car - Yes own medication in accordance with the agreement of the scho and medical staff.
-He/she can be trusted to know the appropr No timescale between dosage of medication.
+If yes, please list them I give permission for my son/daughter to ca Yes own medication in accordance with the agre and medical staff.
+He/she can be trusted to No timescale between dosage of medication.
 Not applicable